 2015 The village reported two (2) out of twelve (12) months having a CSO discharge with an annual flow of .221 MG

 2016 The village reported zero (0) out of twelve (12) months having a CSO discharge with an annual flow of 0.0 MG.

 2017 The village reported one (1) out of twelve (12) months having a CSO discharge with an annual flow of 0.0 11MG

-2018 The village received 41.15 inches of rain and 23.2 inches of snow.
-The village of North Baltimore is proud to announce that we did not have any CSO or Combined Sewer Overflow for the calendar year of 2018.
+2019 The village received 51.1 inches of rain and 19 inches of snow.
+The village of North Baltimore is proud to announce that we did not have any reported CSO or Combined Sewer Overflow for the calendar year of 2019.

-The Pollution control facility aka sewer plant still receives heavier flows at times when we get rainfall or snowmelt.
-The village will be looking at replacing some old manholes, raising and sealing manholes in low lying areas.
-The village also will be doing bacteria on the storm line to make sure we are not sending untreated sanitary sewer to the waterways.
-These projects will help the village to ensure that we do not have any CSO and the village is doing its part to keep the waterways clean.
+The Pollution control facility aka sewer plant still receives heavier flows at times when the village gets rain fall or snowmelt.
+In the year 2020 the village will be looking at replacing some old manholes, raising and sealing manholes in low laying areas.
+The village also will be doing bacteria testing on the storm lines entering the Rocky Ford Creek.
+We will also be smoke testing the entire system on the storm and sanitary sewer lines to make sure we are not sending untreated sanitary sewer to the water ways.
+These projects will help the village to ensure that we do not have any CSO and the village is doing its part to keep the water ways clean.